 How will my camper and I stay in touch?

 We strongly encourage parents and campers to be in touch throughout the session, and we know how much campers love getting mail (and parents, too)!
 Email can be sent to campers via our CampInTouch service.
 Camp is also a special time to enjoy the tradition of old-fashioned letter-writing.
 Regular and electronic mail are delivered daily to campers during rest hour.
 Campers do not usually call home or receive calls from home except in special circumstances, but all campers do write letters home.

 Many Northern California families prefer to drive their campers to camp.
 We also offer free bus transport from a few Bay Area locations.
 Check our website in January for updated bus transportation options.

 If your camper is traveling to Camp Ramah in Northern California from out of the area, he or she should fly into San Jose International airport.
 Upon arrival, our staff will meet your child at the airport and transport them to camp.
-In January 2016, we will publish a list of recommended flights from major cities in the Western region.
+In January 2019, we will publish a list of recommended flights from major cities in the Western region.
 For these flights we do guarantee that a Ramah staff member will meet your child at the gate on arrival days and escort your child there on departure days.
-On arrival days all flights must arrive between 9:00am and 11:00am and on departure days all flights must leave after 1pm and before 4pm.
+On arrival days all flights must in the morning and on departure days all flights must leave in the afternoon.
+See travel information for specific times.

 What if we need financial assistance to help our child attend Camp Ramah in Northern California?

 Cost should not deter any family from considering sending their child to camp.
 Camp Ramah in Northern California offers generous financial assistance.
-Please contact our Director, Sarah Shulman, at firstname.lastname@example.org or 415-688-4572 to receive the necessary forms.
+Financial aid can come from a variety of sources including First Time Camper Grants, synagogues, camp’s financial aid committee, and family members.
+If you have any questions about financial aid please contact our Director, Sarah Shulman, at firstname.lastname@example.org or 415-688-4572.
+You can find more detailed financial aid information here.